Struggling? Here’s why…

 Tip: if you spend more time trying to get more productive around tasks you’ve always done than you do building new approaches into your workflow, the wheels could fall off sooner than you think.

 You sell.
 Whether you acknowledge it or not.
+By ‘sell’, I mean ‘getting yeses from the right people when you need that yes’.

 You sold yourself into your current role.
 And your previous.
 And you’ll need to sell yourself into your next position.
 In fact, whatever position you’re in, you’ll need to sell again and again, every day.

 But you probably don’t associate yourself with being a sales person.
 You may even despise the thought.
+That’s costly, and probably why you’re struggling more than necessary.

-Everything changes when you acknowledge that you sell and decide to get better at doing so.
-You’ll either sell products, services, your ideas and desires, or sometimes you’re just selling yourself.
-You need to in order to survive.
-And you need to sell to get ahead in life and enjoy rewarding relationships with other people.
 Learning to sell intelligently, honestly, and with tust, confidence and dignity is one of the highest value and best-paid skills you’ll ever acquire in your life.
 You should start learning it now.

 4.Positioning yourself intelligently